Santimaestre/git-flow-exercise-final/walkthrough/5-hotfix.md

 # create & switch to hotfix branch
 ```

-Bump the patch number contained in the [VERSION](/app/VERSION) file:
+Bump the patch number contain. ed in the [VERSION](/app/VERSION) file:
 ```
 major=1
 minor=0